joedeboom/astropy_LMC/README.md

 ```

 ## First run...
 The first time you run the jupyter notebook to create a dataset, the program will create the annotation array (~10 min) and will save it in the directory for future use.
 The next time you run the program it will load the saved array and will generate the dataset much faster.
+It will also save a png image of this array for viewing.

 Additionally, this initial run will create the DATASET directory.